eugenewebdevs/workshops/workshops-2022/docker/README.md

 ## Docker Vocab

-- containers: containers hold the programming language and code.
+- images: an image is what is produced from a docker file, including language platform, libraries, and code
+- containers: a running instance of an image.
 This is like a server, but not really... more on that.
-- images: an image is what is produced from a docker file.
-Containers can be built from images

 ## Use